 To implement Active Training English skills, you will need to introduce mobile devices to the classroom or to online study.
 The mobile application is used for self-training in the classroom, for online courses or for assigning, planning, or turning in homework.
 Finally, the fun of our mobile application does not end with the completion of the Active Training course, as the application allows students to create their own lessons and to further continue their training to meet their vocational and cultural needs.

 Adding New Lessons

-The mobile application allows learners or teachers to create their own lessons by copying and pasting (or manually entering) text and using the high quality, natural-sounding text-to-speech voices to perform simultaneous repetition of the new material.
-For instance, this feature could be used to assign or post homework, or it could help job-seekers with preparing for interviews or creating professional presentations.
+The mobile application allows learners or teachers to create their own lessons by copying and pasting (or manually entering) text using the high quality, natural-sounding text-to-speech program to perform simultaneous repetition of the new material.
+For instance, this feature could be used to assign or post homework, or to help job-seekers prepare for interviews or create professional presentations.

 Three types of texts are used in every lesson:

 1. Pre-recorded lessons on various topics and drills.

 2. Lessons added by a learner or a teacher.

 3. Inspirational poem recorded by a native speaker.

 Lessons and drills are recorded in Special English by native speakers.
 Text added by the learner or the teacher makes the application interactive and suitable for vocational training.
 Without emotional involvement, no learning occurs.
 That is why we include inspirational poems recorded by native speakers.
 Introduction of Special English that is 30% slower than the natural speech helps make the conversation understandable to beginners and alleviates the fear of speaking.
 Special English helps the learner recognize then imitate, and finally produce English words correctly.
 Content can be customized by the learner or the teacher by adding new lessons of their choice.
 You can use the Android application for self-training as well as classroom instruction or guided online coaching.
 The application provides support in the student's native language by using the Google Translate function.